The geometry of maximal representations of surface groups into SO(2,n): Introduction

-The $\Ein^{1,2}$-structures associated to Hitchin representations in $\SO_0(2,3)$ from Theorem \ref{t:einsteinstructures} are constructed from the unique maximal space-like surface of Theorem \ref{t:ExistenceUniquenessMaximalSurface} as follows.
+The $\Ein^{1,2}$-structures associated to Hitchin representations into $\SO_0(2,3)$ from Theorem \ref{t:einsteinstructures} are constructed from the unique maximal space-like surface of Theorem~\ref{t:ExistenceUniquenessMaximalSurface} as follows.
 To each unit tangent vector $v$ of the maximal space-like $\rho$-equivariant embedding of $\widetilde{\Sigma}$ in $\H^{2,2}$, one can associate a point in $\Ein^{1,2} = \partial_\infty \H^{2,2}$ by ``following the geodesic determined by $v$ to infinity''.
 In this way, one obtains a $\rho$-equivariant map from $T^1 \widetilde{\Sigma}$ to $\Ein^{1,2}$.
-Using a maximum principle involving the components of the solution to Higgs bundle equations, we will prove that this map is a local diffeomorphism.
+Using a maximum principle which involves the components of the solution to the self-duality equations, we will prove that this map is a local diffeomorphism.
 Note that this is specific to Hitchin representations and is not true for other maximal representations.

 Finally, to prove Theorem \ref{t:domination}, we introduce the length spectrum of the maximal $\rho$-equivariant embedding as an intermediate comparison.
-On the one hand, this length spectrum is larger than the length spectrum of the conformal metric of curvature $-1$ on the maximal surface, and on the other hand, it is less than the length spectrum of the representation $\rho$.
+On the one hand, this length spectrum is larger than the length spectrum of the conformal metric of curvature $-1$ on the maximal surface, and, on the other hand, it is less than the length spectrum of the representation $\rho$.
 This should be compared to \cite{DeroinTholozan} where Deroin and the second author prove that for any representation $\rho$ into the isometry group of $\H^n$, there exists a Fuchsian representation $j$ such that $L_j\geq L_\rho$.
 Here, both inequalities are reversed because of the pseudo-Riemannian geometry on $\H^{2,n}$.

+\begin{rmk} In the recent paper \cite{DancigerGueritaudKasselPseudoHyperbolic}, Danciger, Gu\'eritaud and Kassel show that many Anosov representations can be seen as acting convex-cocompactly on a pseudo-Riemannian hyperbolic space $\H^{p,q}$.
+Our maximal representations into $\SO_0(2,n+1)$ are an occurrence of this phenomenon.
+This gives us hope that pseudo-Riemannian hyperbolic geometry can bring a better understanding of Anosov representations in more generality. \end{rmk}